allegro/blog/_posts/2024-03-29-couchbase-subdocuments-bottleneck.md

 As a temporary measure, the team overseeing the gateway service implemented the following workarounds:

 * Disabled certain types of requests to reduce the overall traffic volume directed to Couchbase.
-* Deactivated the autoscaler, and manually scale up the application to manage peak traffic loads.
+* Deactivated the autoscaler, and manually scaled up the application to manage peak traffic loads.

 These actions successfully halted the problems, but they also had repercussions, including business impacts and decreased efficiency in resource utilization.